 Choose an available business name.

-The name must comply with the rules of the registering state’s division.
+When you create an LLC, the name must comply with the rules of the registering state’s division.
 The name must end with LLC and, depending on the state, cannot contain certain words, such as “bank,” “insurance,” “corporation,” or “city.”
 You’ll also need to make sure that the name you choose doesn’t violate any existing business trademark.

 File Articles of Organization and pay a filing fee.